Performance Breakdown

 On carpet, the strong airflow makes it harder to push and pull the cleaning head.

-You can alleviate some of that by opening up the gates but at the expense of deep cleaning performance.
+You can alleviate some of that by opening up the gates, but at the expense of deep cleaning performance.

 Product Specifications

-ModelDyson V11 Torque Drive
+| Model | Dyson V11 Torque Drive |

-Filter type1 HEPA filter
+| Filter type | 1 HEPA filter |

 Availability of Parts and Warranty

-You can purchase replacement parts (both OEM and 3rd party) from Amazon or Direct from Amazon without any issues.
+You can purchase replacement parts (both OEM and 3rd party) from Amazon or directly from Amazon without any issues.
 Components such as filters, brush roll, brushes, and even the battery are widely accessible online.

 Dyson backs up its products with a 2-year warranty in the United States.
-In some parts of the world, that warranty extends to up to 5 years.
+In some parts of the world, that warranty extends up to 5 years.

 Where can I buy the Dyson V11?